tumaer/SciML/lecture/linear.md

     $$h(x)=\vartheta^{\top} x, \quad h \in \mathbb{R} \qquad(\text{more generally, } h \in \mathbb{R}^p),$$ (linear_model_simple)

     where $\vartheta \in \mathbb{R}^{n}$ are the parameters of our hypothesis.
-To add an offset to this linear model, we could assume that the actual dimension of $x$ is $n-1$, and we add a dummy dimension of ones to $x$ (see Exercise 1 for more details).
+To add an offset (a.k.a. bias) to this linear model, we could assume that the actual dimension of $x$ is $n-1$, and we add a dummy dimension of ones to $x$ (see Exercise 1 for more details).

 2. Then we need a strategy to fit our hypothesis parameters $\vartheta$ to the data points we have $\left\{(x^{(i)}, y^{\text {(i)}})\right\}_{i=1,...m}$.

-    1. Define a suitable cost function $J$, which emphasizes the importance of certain traits to the model.
-I.e. if a certain data area is of special importance to our model we should penalize modeling failures for those points much more heavily than others.
+    1. Define a suitable cost function $J$, which emphasizes the importance of specific traits to the model.
+For example, if a specific data area is critical to our model, we should penalize modeling failures for those points more heavily than others.
 A typical choice is the *Least Mean Square* (LMS) i.e.

         $$J(\vartheta)=\frac{1}{2} \sum_{i=1}^{m}\left(h(x^{(i)})-y^{(i)}\right)^{2}$$ (mls_loss_simple)

-    2. Through an iterative application of gradient descent (more on this later in the course) find a $\vartheta$ which minimizes the cost function $J(\vartheta)$.
+    2. Through an iterative application of gradient descent (more on this in [](./optimization.md)) find a $\vartheta$ which minimizes the cost function $J(\vartheta)$.
 If we apply gradient descent, our update function for the hypothesis parameters then takes the following shape

     $$\vartheta^{(k+1)}=\vartheta^{(k)}-\alpha\frac{\partial J}{\partial \vartheta^{k}}.$$ (grad_descent_simplest)

-The iteration scheme can then be computed as:
+The iteration scheme can then be computed as follows:

 $$
 \begin{aligned}